eternalamit5/Band-Pass-Filter-for-a-Neurological-Signal-AcquisitionSystem/README.md

 - Gain =40dB = 100
 - Cut-off frequencies – 1Hz High Pass and 10kHz Low Pass to accommodate for LFPs and Neural Potentials
-- 350nm PDK for the MOFETs.
+- 350nm PDK for the MOFETs
--Area constraint 0.225sq.mm.
+-Area constraint 0.225sq mm
--Input noise of 50nV\Hz^0.5.
+-Input noise of 50nV\Hz^0.5
--Power dissipation of each transistor 180 μW.
+-Power dissipation of each transistor 180 μW